falquaddoomi/gorilla_cmd/README.md

 **genefile**: a file containing newline-delimited genes.
 Consult the sample.txt file for an example.

+*-b*: an optional background set to use with the query; by default no background set is used.

 *-s*: the species over which to perform the query, from the following options:

 * ARABIDOPSIS_THALIANA